-At this stage, various kinds of tests can be run, like thorough internal or external testing and different tools and techniques used.
-As the result, a list of needed fixes and changes is created (stages 3 to 5 can be repeated several times until a suitable result is reached).
+At this stage, designers run various kinds of tests, like thorough internal or external testing using multiple tools and techniques.
+As a result, they create a list of needed fixes and changes (stages 3 to 5 can be repeated several times until a suitable result is reached).

 6. UI design

 Despite the fact that this part of the work is done by UI-designers, it must be included in the overall flow of the product’s interface design.
 At this stage, the designers draw all the screens and pages, as well as create the styles, looks, and feels of the final product.

 At this stage, designers test the prototype of an almost finished product.
 Stages 6 and 7 can be repeated iteratively.
 Sometimes stages 4 and 5 are excluded from the production cycle and all the testing is done at the "UI prototype design" stage.
 Such tests may include:

 A UX expert could conduct research to match the efficiency and quality of user experience in different GUI elements.
 They can test such hypotheses as “A blue button is more catching than a yellow one.”
 They can create and investigate multiple design versions, and discover what a “better experience” represents.

 7.2 User Testing

 User testing is a process of demonstrating the product to users, asking them to take some actions planned beforehand and to voice their opinions.
 The number of test iterations and the number of testers depend on the project budget and timeframe.